 The later footage shows as many as half a dozen pre-production tanks on the move during a demonstration at Ford’s plant in Detroit.
 We get a good feel for how fast and manoeuvrable the Ford tanks were.
 But they also struggle to navigate some of the more difficult terrain and don’t appear to have the power or traction to tackle some of the steeper hills or ditches.
 The tanks much have been difficult to steer, likely using a pair of clutch levers to control the tracks on either side.
 Two tanks even collide with each other and there’s a couple of other near misses as the Ford’s navigate around the test area.
 One tank becomes stuck requiring two others to pull it clear of the bank.

 The War Department was eager to get tanks into production ordering 15,000 M1918s from Ford, with 500 to be delivered in January 1919 with production continuing at 100 per day after that.
 An initial batch of 15 were ordered for testing.
-At least one of these was sent to France for evaluation.
+At least one of these was sent to France for evaluation before the end of the war.
 The French were unimpressed finding it inferior to the FT, they did consider it as an artillery tractor for the French 75.
 The US also considered the Ford for this role and some photograph captions from early 1919, of Battery A, 140th Field Artillery, describes it as a ‘3-ton tractor’ for pulling “the new American 75mm split trail gun”, the M1916.
 These photographs also prove that more than one M1918 reached France.

 In reality the M1918 was more a Machine Gun Carrier than a tank.
 How effective it might have been is a matter of speculation.
 It’s difficult to say, while the French may not have felt it was an improvement over the FT, it certainly showed enough merit for the War Department to make a large order.
 Its narrow tracks, lack of protection and minimal armament may have proved to be problems.
 The M1918’s real legacy is that it while the US had built other tanks during the war, including the M1917, a copy of the FT, and the MKVIII heavy tank, in collaboration with the British, the M1918 Ford was the first truly American designed and built tank.